Disasters and Other Public Health Threats

 A little organization can go a long way towards helping you feel ready to handle the unexpected.
 Having an emergency plan for your household can help you and your family be better prepared for any kind of disaster.
 Putting together an emergency plan is easy.
 Here are some tips.

 It's best to choose an out-of-state contact.
 Make sure every member of your household has the contact's phone number.
 Email may also be a good way to get in touch.

 Make sure every member of your household has the address and phone number.
 Also designate a few places to meet just outside your home, such as neighbor's front yard or on a corner, in case there is a fire in your home.

 - Write down where and how to turn off the water, gas, and electricity to the house.

 - Discuss what you would do if you had to leave your home and the area.

 You may have other things that you want to include, especially if you have children in school or if anyone in your household has special needs.
-Review your plan yearly, and make sure that phone numbers, email addresses, and other items are still current.
+Review your plan often, and make sure that phone numbers, email addresses, and other items are still current.